 Newsrooms have employed a variety of strategies to engage audiences in today’s highly competitive digital news environment.1 In an earlier study about clickbait, we found that headlines using a question made audiences less likely to engage.

 Here, we examine another type of clickbait content: outrage news.
-This type of news covers emotional content, such as insults and name-calling, verbal sparring, exaggeration, extreme partisanship, and obscenity.2 In this study, we look at whether news coverage that emphasizes outrageous behavior by political leaders can engage or disengage news audiences.
+This type of news covers emotional content, such as insults and name-calling, verbal sparring, exaggeration, extreme partisanship, and obscenity.2 In this study, we look at whether news coverage that emphasizes this type of outrageous behavior by political leaders can engage or disengage news audiences.

 To determine the effects of outrage coverage, we asked 1,535 study participants to read news headlines and articles about either immigration or banking regulation.
 The articles were attributed to a fictional news source called The News Beat.
 Participants viewed an outrage or non-outrage news headline and an outrage or non-outrage news article.
 They were then asked to answer questions about the news article and source.